jentery/engl425/index.md

 ### Prompt 1

-*A response to this prompt is due via Brightspace (link coming soon) by 11:30am on Monday, February 1st.*
+*A response to this prompt is due via Brightspace by 11:30am on Monday, February 1st.*

 At this point in the course, you have read *Ms. Marvel*, Vol. 1: *No Normal*, done your best to define "comics," studied superhero comics as a genre, and experimented with amplification to craft a cartoon.
 Now it's time to share some of what you've learned with other students.